Introduction

 Instead, one can remedy these issues with bytecode rewriting by interfacing with a runtime engine that directly supports instrumentation.
 This technique can bring powerful capabilities into play as demonstrated by the Wizard research engine, in the ASPLOS paper Flexible Non-intrusive Dynamic Instrumentation for WebAssembly.
 This paper demonstrated how to build instrumentation support that protects the application-under-observation, provides consistency guarantees to enable composable tooling, applies JIT optimizations specific to instrumentation that make some tools run even faster than bytecode rewriting, and more.
 However, this technique is not as widely-used as bytecode rewriting since it limits a tool's scope to applications that can run on such engines.

-This is where whamm!
+This is where Whamm

 comes in.